BlakeLawrence/graphql-practice/README.md

 # graphql-practice

-Learning to use GraphQL - why did I wait so long, its AMAZING!!!!
+Learning to use GraphQL :)